 5. Strengthens muscles to stabilize joints

 RBT’s ascending variable resistance strengthens muscles to stabilize peripheral joints, like knees, ankles, shoulders, elbows and wrists, when they are positioned furthest away from the body’s center of gravity which is located at the navel region.
 Being able to teach muscles how to stabilize, or support joints, has a dramatic impact on injury prevention.
 This is because most injuries to the peripheral joints happen when the joint is furthest away from the body’s center of gravity or core.

 It is a fact that as the body ages, rotator cuff tears, ACL tears, elbow ligament tears and ankle sprains are more likely to occur.
 Better muscle stabilization strength training as a result plays a greater role and needs to be a significant part of active aging exercise programs.
 RBT is the best way to bring that stabilization component into every workout.

 Lastly, staying fit, especially athletically fit, requires consistent training doing a variety of different exercises to meet the demands of active lifestyles.
 Fortunately, bands create unlimited exercise options and go where ever you want them to go.
 As a result, you can consistently get in great athletic-based workouts regardless of location, time or workout goal.

 To train athletically requires training outside the traditional model of free weights and machines.
-It requires being able to train in multiple planes, using a variable resistance while performing movements that mimic on the field, on the court or daily patterns of movement.
-RBT allows you to do all this regardless of if you are a professional athlete or active aging adult that wants to stay athletic fit.
+It requires being able to train in multiple planes, using a variable resistance that allows you to change speeds while performing movements that mimic real world movement patterns.
+RBT allows you to do all this regardless of if you are a professional athlete or active aging adult that wants to stay athletically fit.

 Become More Athletic in 28 Days with RBT